Hisar-class offshore patrol vessel

 The Hisar-class offshore patrol vessels are patrol vessels / corvette that will allow the Turkish Navy to perform cost-effective patrol missions.
-They are being developed for the Turkish Navy within the scope of MILGEM project.
+They are being developed for the Turkish Navy and export within the scope of MILGEM project.

 Design

 The Hisar-class patrol ships were developed on the basis of the design of the Ada-class corvettes.
 These ships, which have similar tonnage & length, are designed to perform particularly economical & effective tasks in intelligence, surveillance, reconnaissance, combating piracy, protection of marine resources, establishment of maritime security, humanitarian assistance in natural disasters, and search and rescue missions.